cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

 Define the concept of strain at a material point as the fundamental measure of the local state of deformation and its relation to the displacement field.
-Describe strain as a second-order tensor, its cartesian components, and their meaning.
+Describe strain as a second-order tensor, its Cartesian components, and their meaning.

 ## Week 11